josefondrej/transplants/README.md

 The HLA system is much more complicated than the blood groups but in many ways similar.
 This system is responsible for determining own from foreign in body and is the basis for our immune system.
-For our purposes it (similarly as the blood type) comprises of different protein structures (antigens) on the surface of cells and other protein structures ( antibodies) in blood stream.
+For our purposes it (similarly as the blood type) consists of different protein structures (antigens) on the surface of cells and other protein structures ( antibodies) in blood stream.

 - In a transplant setting the situation is similar as for the blood groups -- if recipient has (unacceptably high concentration of) antibodies for donor's antigens, then the transplant can't be performed -- we call this **positive crossmatch**.
 - The secondary goal is to have the antigens of recipient and antigens of donor as similar as possible.
-- Healthy person does not have antibodies against their own antigens (this is the case with autoimmune diseases).
+- A healthy person does not have antibodies against their own antigens (this is the case with autoimmune diseases).
-- The antibodies can be created by the body itself for example in reaction to blood transfusion, during pregnancy etc.
+- The antibodies can be created by the body itself for example in reaction to blood transfusion, during a pregnancy etc.
   So basically genetically identical individuals can still have different antibodies.
 Normally they are not present.
-- The protein structures (antigens) on the other hand are coded in one's DNA by Major Histocompatibility Gene Complex (**MHC**) that resides on a 3.6Mpb stretch within chromosome 6p21 and contains 224 genes (e.g. HLA-A, HLA-B, HLA-DR).
+- The protein structures (antigens) on the other hand are coded in one's DNA by Major Histocompatibility Gene Complex (**MHC**) that resides on a 3.6Mpb stretch within the chromosome 6p21 and contains 224 genes (e.g. HLA-A, HLA-B, HLA-DR).
 Sometimes it is also called HLA complex.
 - Each human has two [alleles](http://hla.alleles.org/alleles/class1.html) (=variants, e.g. <i>A\*01:01:01:07</i>,
-  <i>C\*01:02:01:08</i>, <i>B\*07:02:01:21</i>) for each MHC gene (one from mother and one from father).
+  <i>C\*01:02:01:08</i>, <i>B\*07:02:01:21</i>) for each MHC gene (one from the mother and one from the father).
-- [MHC genes](http://hla.alleles.org/genes/index.html) are very polymorphic - i.e. they have many different possible
+- [MHC genes](http://hla.alleles.org/genes/index.html) are very polymorphic - i.e. they have many possible
   alleles
 - The HLA genes can be divided in different groups:
     - MHC class I (e.g. HLA-A, HLA-B, HLA-C)